FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 When `MEDI` is a substructure of a `g7:CALN`, it is recommended that its payload describes the medium directly found at that call number rather than a medium from which it was derived.

 :::example
-Consider an asset in a repository that is a digital scan of a book of compiled newspapers;
+Consider an asset in an online repository that is a digital scan of a book of compiled newspapers;
-for this asset, the `CALN`.`MEDI` is recommended to be `ELECTRONIC` rather than `BOOK` or `NEWSPAPER`.
+for this asset, the `CALN`.`MEDI` is recommended to be `ONLINE` rather than `BOOK` or `NEWSPAPER`.
 :::

 #### `MIME` (Media type) `g7:MIME`